 Penrose is a very small town located in the state of Colorado.
 With a population of 3,685 people and just one neighborhood, Penrose is the 103rd largest community in Colorado.

-Unlike some towns, Penrose isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Penrose are a mix of both white- and blue-collar jobs.
-Overall, Penrose is a town of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Penrose who work in office and administrative support (15.37%), law enforcement and fire fighting (9.93%) and sales jobs (9.86%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Penrose is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Penrose is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Penrose who work in sales jobs (13.76%), healthcare (12.48%), and management occupations (12.14%).

 There are quite a few people in the armed forces living in Penrose, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

 Telecommuters are a relatively large percentage of the workforce: 12.86% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Penrose is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Penrose’s overall crime rate is lower than average for the country.